Asking family for a loan is not without risks but can save you in a financial pinch

 Example Letter to Borrow Money from Family

 - Give them the letter first, ask them to read it and that you’d like to talk about it tomorrow.
-This gives them a little time to think about the situation before facing you about it.
+This gives them a little time to think about the situation before facing it.

-I’ve drafted up an example letter you can use to borrow money but there’s so much in it you’ll want to personalize.
+I’ve drafted an example letter you can use to borrow money, but there’s so much in it you’ll want to personalize.
 Don’t feel like the letter needs to be long or fancy.
 You’re just giving them the details and facts of why you need the money, exactly how much you need and how you’ll pay it back.

 You don’t have to use this example letter exactly.
 It’s just a template you can work from, something I’ve found works pretty well at breaking the ice with family before you ask for money.

 Alternatives to Asking for a Loan

 After asking yourself those five loan questions, you might decide to ask your family for the money isn’t the best option.
 Several other options for cash take less than a few minutes and don’t come with the embarrassment of being in debt with family.

 I’ve taken out four peer-to-peer loans, several after destroying my credit score.
 These are loans from an online site, but the money comes directly from investors.
 It’s basically like asking family for a loan, but it’s total strangers, and you can do it from home.